 Nevertheless, some energy companies have outlined challenges in promoting RBC due to limitations in Ukraine's legal and regulatory frameworks, and, in particular, policy gaps and a lack of harmonisation between laws, regulations, strategies and directives to further advance responsible conduct.
 This can particularly impact SOEs, which often depend on government decisions to implement relevant policies and measures.
-According to the survey results, certain regulations have also been overlooked and efforts have been undermined in order to protect vested interests.
+According to some companies, certain regulations have also been overlooked and efforts to promote improvement in the legal and regulatory frameworks have been undermined in order to protect vested interests.
 Nevertheless, it is important to note that certain instruments (for example, international human rights instruments) recognise the global standards of expected conduct for enterprises independently of states' abilities and/or willingness to fulfil these obligations, which are not diminished.